 - The agreement is just and reasonable

 - The terms in the contract are enforceable

 - The performance sought after is the same as promised in the contract

 Need a Lawyer for Your Los Angeles Real Estate Law Matter?

 If you are facing any type of residential or commercial real estate transaction, dealing with a breach of contract, contact our firm.
-We have almost 40 years of experience helping individuals throughout Southern California resolve their real estate matters.
+We have over 40 years of experience helping individuals throughout Southern California resolve their real estate matters.
 We protect our clients interests through all aspects of their case.